-Some people are still not aware that a healthy and careful diet is just as important as exercise, if not playing a more vital part in the process as both function in tandem.
+Some people are still not aware that a healthy and careful diet is just as important as exercise, if not playing a more vital part in the process as both functions in tandem.

 For those who are wondering what is wrong about this, sport should not come down to exercising just once in a while to show off or purposely wear expensive branded equipment just to do the school run, shop at the stores or visit the doctor pretending that one does exercise regularly really, or taking it on as a new hobby just to “keep up with the Joneses”…

-In conclusion, practising sports whilst having no intention to maintain the activity on a long term basis just because it is now trendy is quite terribly sad!
-However dedicating time every day throughout the year to keep yourself fit, balanced, healthy and incorporating those same habits into your personal life style is the best way to proceed.
+In conclusion, practicing sports whilst having no intention to maintain the activity on a long term basis just because it is now trendy is quite terribly sad!
+However dedicating time every day throughout the year to keep yourself fit, balanced, healthy and incorporating those same habits into your personal lifestyle is the best way to proceed.

 If you add to this, the feeling of pushing yourself to the next level at the sound of spontaneous birdsong whilst watching squirrels running around, catching the soft breeze on your face as you breathe the natural air and wait for the sun to emerge behind the clouds, you have an absolute winner life choice!

 Some lone wolves out there remain adamant and prefer to exercise on their own, like the runners and the cyclists whose minds remain focused and still as they meditate and recycle their respective day just gone.

 Needless to say, the most valuable part of the process is definitely to benefit from the confidence boost, enjoy the revitalizing and energizing effect on the body and mind, the endorphins and the oxygen that floods your entire body system.

 Believe me when I say that outdoor training is a priceless experience and beats any therapy session with a specialist, once back from Christmas break!